2009 Toyota Tacoma

-Access Cab ($17,720) and Double Cab ($24,735) models add more standard features, including air conditioning and functional consoles for the floor and ceiling.
+Access Cab ($19,205) and Double Cab ($25,695) models add more standard features, including air conditioning and functional consoles for the floor and ceiling.
 Double Cabs come with upgraded seat fabric, plus power windows, mirrors and door locks.
-Access and Double Cabs also get upgraded six-speaker audio systems, and offer an in-dash six-CD changer ($200); Double Cabs offer a premium JBL system ($560) with CD changer and amplified subwoofer.
+Access and Double Cabs also get upgraded six-speaker audio systems, and offer an in-dash six-CD changer ($200); Access Cab and Double Cab models offer a premium JBL system (that’s wrapped into other packages) with CD changer and amplified subwoofer.
 Both audio upgrades feature steering wheel controls.

-PreRunner models are 2WD only, but feature the high stance and general appearance of a 4WD truck.
-(Desert racers use this style of truck to scout or pre-run a course before a race.)
-Regular Cab PreRunners ($15,150) must make do with four-cylinder power.
-The V6 is optional ($1,455) on PreRunner Access Cabs ($18,480) and of course standard on Double Cabs ($22,540).
+PreRunner models are 2WD, but feature the high stance and general appearance of a 4WD truck.
+(Desert racers use this style of truck to scout or pre-run the course before the big race.)
+Regular Cab PreRunners ($16,065) must make do with four-cylinder power.
+The V6 is optional ($1,455) on PreRunner Access Cabs ($19,965) and of course standard on Double Cabs ($23,500).
 Buying a PreRunner is the only way you can get a 2WD Double Cab, as 4WD is standard on base Double Cabs.
 And all Double Cab PreRunners come with automatic transmission.

-X-Runner ($24,045) features unique styling cues and a chassis tuned for on-road performance.
-Its name refers to the additional X-shaped brace added stiffen its frame against high cornering loads.
+X-Runner ($25,585) features unique styling cues and a chassis tuned for on-road performance.
+Its name refers to the additional X-shaped brace added to stiffen its frame against high cornering loads.
 X-Runner is offered only in the Access Cab style, and only with the V6 and six-speed manual.

-The pavement-oriented TRD Sport Package ($3,220-$3,915) starts with SR5 Package 2 equipment and adds or substitutes P265/65R17 tires, limited-slip differential, sport-tuned suspension with Bilstein shock absorbers, sport seats, overhead console and power point, plus a hood scoop, lots of body-color trim, and its own graphics package.
+The pavement-oriented TRD Sport Package ($2,405-$3,375) starts with SR5 Package 2 equipment and adds or substitutes P265/65R17 tires, sport-tuned suspension with Bilstein shock absorbers, sport seats, overhead console and power point, plus a hood scoop, lots of body-color trim, and its own graphics package.
 TRD Sport is available on any Tacoma V6.

 Options for the Tacoma include a tow package ($650) for V6 models that comprises a 130-amp alternator, heavy-duty battery, transmission oil cooler, and a Class IV hitch with seven-pin connector.

-The Toyota Tacoma is an attractive truck, though not as stylish as its competitors from Nissan and Dodge.
+The Toyota Tacoma is an attractive truck, more conservatively styled than the stylish Nissan Frontier and Dodge Dakota.
 Big headlights and a bold grille highlight the Tacoma's front end.
 Flush rear surface glass and flush surface structures between the bumper sides and body give it a polished look.
 PreRunner and 4WD models are distinguished by bold overfenders.